Azure-Samples/communication-services-AI-customer-service-sample/README.md

 1. Clone the project to a new folder.
 2. Open a new powershell terminal and run `.\start.ps1` for Windows or `start.sh` (for Linux and Mac)
     * Important: The directory to run this code should be the downloaded repository folder
-3. Enter the name of the subscription that received AI access approval, service location and a new descriptive environment name (this will be the name of the new resource group).
+3. Enter the name of the subscription that received AI access approval, the service location, and a new descriptive environment name (this will be the name of the new resource group).
     * Important: You can put locations like "eastus," "eastus2"
     - This command will:
         - Create the required Azure resources necessary to run the sample under the new resource group.